-My granny’s family baked it in a copper baking tin in their wooden oven in the courtyard of their farm which served all the neighborhood: it was always a challenge for the best erbazzone.
+My grandma always made it with the vegetables she grew in her vegetable garden.
+She then baked it in a copper baking pan in the wood oven in the courtyard of her farm, which also served the whole neighborhood.
+So, as you can imagine, there was always a friendly competition for the best erbazzone.

 When can you eat erbazzone?

 Prepare it for a picnic or a lunch break along with some crisp green salad because erbazzone is very nutritious but doesn’t fill you up completely.
 Or you can cut it into small squares and serve it as an appetizer along with some refreshing drinks.
 It’s the perfect finger food to make your cocktails more enjoyable.